Help Center

 Adding Widgets to the Page

-In the third column, click the Map Listing widget and select the needed Listing item from the Listing dropdown menu.
-Then, type the Address Meta Field Name field custom field meta key.
+In the Map Listing widget, select the needed Listing template.
+In the Address Meta Field Name field, enter the address’s custom field name.
+Adjust other desired settings.

 Applying Filters to the Widgets